iFixit/itbrokeand.ifixit.com/_posts/2012-10-31-using-gnuplot-for-great-justice.md

 ---

-We here at iFixit are big fans of [Graphite], but sometimes I want to plot data that hasn't made it's way into Graphite yet.
+We here at iFixit are big fans of [Graphite], but sometimes I want to plot data that hasn't made its way into Graphite yet.
 For instance, today I wanted to see how our [CSRF] failures have changed over time.

 Since we log every failure, we can pull out instances pretty easily with